sevenam/winget-autoupdate/README.md

 for the above problem, maybe task scheduler is the way to go now? task scheduler seems to work, but gives annoying terminal popup unless build like this: go build -ldflags="-H windowsgui" -o wingetau.exe

 other options could be: setting the cli to run on startup "with runasservice" argument and then handle it's own timer/schedule using cron or something.
-Try this:
+Actually - this won't work very well as a startup app like this wont easily be able to run with admin privileges.
+Anyway - example here:

+package main

 import (
     "os"